stabilityprotocol/sdk/packages/provider/README.md

 # Provider

-The Stability Provider offers developers a convenient way to integrate with the Stability Testnet and the Global Trust Network (GTN) using the ethers.js library.
-This provider simplifies the process of creating ethers.js providers by automatically configuring them with the correct network settings.
+The Stability Provider offers developers a convenient way to integrate with the Stability Testnet and the Global Trust Network (GTN) using the `ethers.js` and `viem` library.
+This provider simplifies the process of creating `ethers.js` providers and `viem` configurations by automatically configuring them with the correct network settings.

 For more information on Stability, an open-source blockchain technology without cryptocurrency dependencies, please visit the [Stability Protocol](https://stabilityprotocol.com/).

 ## Prerequisites

-- Ethers.js
+- Ethers.js and/or Viem
 - Node.js
 - An API Key from the [Stability Protocol](https://portal.stabilityprotocol.com/), available for free.